Art and health in the workplace

 Mental health: the key role of companies in prevention

-According to the World Health Organization (WHO), depression and anxiety cause the loss of 12 billion working days every year.
-According to AXA's Datascope report, an annual observatory of corporate life, a quarter of long-term work stoppages are caused by psychological disorders.
-The French government has declared mental health to be a major national cause in 2025, affecting an average of one French person in five.
-Psychological disorders, particularly depression and anxiety, generate substantial costs for French companies.
-According to the Institut Sapiens, the average annual cost of absenteeism from work in France is estimated at 108 billion euros, or 4.7% of GDP.
-What's more, presenteeism, where employees are present but less productive due to mental health problems, represents an additional cost estimated at between 13.7 and 24.9 billion euros a year.
-These figures underline the importance of companies investing in the prevention of psychosocial risks and the promotion of well-being at work.
+According to the Sapiens Institute, the average annual cost of absenteeism in France is estimated at €108 billion, or 4.7% of GDP.
+In addition, presenteeism, where employees are present but less productive due to mental health issues, represents an additional cost estimated at between €13.7 billion and €24.9 billion per year.
+These figures highlight the importance for companies to invest in the prevention of psychosocial risks and the promotion of well-being at work.

 Art in the hospital